On this page:

 - Scripts cannot be nested -- that is, a script cannot call another script (nor can it call itself).

-- Scripts cannot contain loop commands (DO or REPEAT).
+- Scripts cannot contain loop commands (DO or REPEAT) -- they can contain GOTO loops, though.

-A script can be called in a loop, though -- this is an important feature, and scripts will show their full potential in the context of loops.
+A script can be called in a DO or REPEAT loop -- this is an important feature, and scripts will show their full potential in the context of loops.

 There are a few commands that only make sense in a script, for instance the PROMPT command, IF ...
 THEN conditions, or the ENDLOOP command -- we'll come to them later.